Snowy Hydro Services & Operations

 Lumo Energy may be lesser known, but along with Red Energy have more than a million electricity customers across the country.
 Lumo has been known to use incentives to attract customers in the past, such as by offering free movie tickets, but has transitioned to a simpler business model.

 From Lumo you can expect fixed rate plans and a deal that waives connection fees for those moving house.
-All Lumo customers will also gain access to Ameego, its rewards program that provides discounts and vouchers to a range of entertainment and retail products.
+All Lumo customers will also gain access to Lumo Rewards, its benefits program that provides discounts and vouchers to a range of entertainment and retail products.

 Snowy Hydro FAQs